 This degree program provides a solid cybersecurity backing to information technology (IT) tasks.
-Classes focus on best practices to implement, administer, and secure technologies that are used to process, transmit, and store data.
-Graduates will gain experience securing network communications, configuring virtualization, managing cloud-based resources, and performing other common security-related tasks while implementing IT.
+Classes focus on best practices to implement, administer, and secure technologies used to process, transmit, and store data.
+Graduates gain hands-on experience securing network communications, configuring virtualization, managing cloud-based resources, and performing other common security-related tasks while administering daily IT operations.

 The curriculum contains core classes in firewall implementation, virtualization, cloud computing, networking, incident response, and data security.
-Students may have the opportunity to earn college credit for cooperative education or internship opportunities with local businesses.
+Students may have the opportunity to earn college credit through cooperative education or internship opportunities.

 Students enrolling in the Cybersecurity and Information Technology BAS program must have earned an Associate in Applied Science or Associate in Science degree in an IT-related program from a regionally accredited institution.
 Previous college coursework, along with industry experience and/or military training, may be considered to determine eligibility.

 Students are required to have their own modern computers while completing classes in the program.
 On-campus students will need a laptop for class use, while online students may use a laptop or desktop system.
 Minimum computer specifications can be found at https://bismarckstate.edu/academics/programs/careertechnicalprograms/computersupport/laptop/.

 Students who complete the Cybersecurity and Information Technology curriculum requirements earn a Bachelor of Applied Science degree.

 Upon completion of the program, students are equipped to work in Information Technology (IT) departments for various businesses and organizations, as well as find employment in Security Operation Centers (SOCs) and Network Operation Centers (NOCs).
 It is an opportune time to be involved in the IT security industry, as nationwide research shows nearly two million cybersecurity jobs go unfilled due to lack of qualified applicants.